manoel-linux/install-uefi-in-qemu/README.md

 - install-uefi-in-qemu-version: june 2023

-- Starting from version 0.0.1, executing install-uefi-in-qemu as a superuser or with sudo privileges has been blocked.
-It can only be executed without superuser or sudo privileges
+- Starting from version 0.0.1, the execution of install-uefi-in-qemu has been restricted to non-superuser or non-sudo privileges.
+The command "ovmf-check-version" functions correctly in both superuser and sudo modes

 - build-latest: 0.0.1